Thrive Pathways

 Support Coordination (also called Level 2 coordination) is designed to help participants:

-It’s suited to most NDIS participants who need help navigating their plan, finding providers, and staying on track.
-This is the core service Thrive Community Co provides.
+It’s suited to participants who need help navigating their plan, finding providers, and staying organised across multiple supports.

 Where it’s funded: Under the Capacity Building budget, in the Support Coordination category.